bcgov/aries-vcr/docs/README.md

 ## Running a VON - Verified Organizations Network

 The following instructions provide details on how to deploy the project using Docker Compose.
 This method of deployment is intended for local development and demonstration purposes.
-It is NOT intended to be support production level deployments where security, availability, resilience, and data integrity are important.
+It is NOT intended to support production-level deployments where security, availability, resilience, and data integrity are important.

 ### Running the Network On Docker Locally